dmeyers83/Text-Info-Systems-Project/README.md

 # Text-Info-Systems-Project

-Indeed webscraper that returns summary, keywords, and topics based on job search query.
+Indeed webscraper that returns matching summary, keywords, and topics for a user-provided job search query.

 ## Team Members